JuliaLang/julia/doc/src/base/scopedvalues.md

 # Scoped Values

 Scoped values provide an implementation of dynamic scoping in Julia.
-In particular dynamic scopes are propagated through [`Task`](@ref)s.
+Dynamic scope means that the state of the value is dependent on the execution path of the program.
+This means that for a scoped value you may observe multiple different values at the same time.

 !!! compat "Julia 1.11"
     Scoped values were introduced in Julia 1.11.
-In Julia 1.7+ a compatible implementation is available from the package ScopedValues.jl.
+In Julia 1.8+ a compatible implementation is available from the package ScopedValues.jl.

 In its simplest form you can create a [`ScopedValue`](@ref) with a